 Teach your child about the importance of ‘Stranger Danger.’

-As a parent, teaching your children about stranger awareness can be very difficult.
-Although you want to teach your child how to respect others, it is equally important to emphasise the importance of dealing with strangers.
+As a parent, teaching your children about stranger danger awareness can be very difficult.
+Although you want to teach your child how to respect others, it is equally important to emphasise the importance of dealing with strangers without scaring the child.
 The problem is every person that your child meets for the first time will fall into the stranger category, including neighbours, relatives, and teachers.
+The majority of these people will be nice caring individuals, so it’s important to give the right messages to your children.
+This BBC article gives some good advice on the subject.

 Tip #1: There are different types of strangers